abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ### Equivalences are isomorphism invariant

-To understand equivalent categories better, let's go back to the functor between a given map and the area it represents (we will only consider the thin categories (AKA orders) for now).
+To understand equivalent categories better, let's go back to the functor between a given map and the area it represents (we will only consider the thin categories (AKA preorders) for now).
 This functor would be invertible (and the categories --- isomorphic) when the map should represent the area completely i.e. there should be arrow for each road and a point for each little place.

 ![Isomorphic categories](../11_natural_transformations/isomorphic_map.svg)